 ‘Exit the King’ by Eugène Ionesco calls for three thrones in a derelict palace.
-The central throne in Jocelyn Herbert’s 1963 design appears to be modelled on the Coronation Chair (also known as King Edward’s Chair) in Westminster Abbey.
+The central throne in Jocelyn Herbert’s 1963 design appears to be modelled on the Coronation Chair (also known as King Edward’s Chair or the Throne of Scone) in Westminster Abbey.
 The production was directed by George Devine at the Royal Court Theatre, with Alec Guinness playing King Bérenger.

 Herbert’s design for the throne includes an elongated canopy decorated with a crown above the initial B for Bérenger.
 It seems to extend almost as high as the palace battlements behind.
 The throne does not resemble Coronation Chair as it is today in every detail: there’s no scrollwork on the top edge nor are there four gilt lions at the feet.
 The Coronation Chair has undergone many physical transformations since it was commissioned in 1300, with the lions first added in the early 16th century, and replaced in 1727.
 Herbert’s design is perhaps closer to the medieval version of the throne.